-- USBC will certify string pinsetters and string pin bowling as an independent category of equipment effective August 1, 2023, for the 2023-2024 season. - USBC will conduct additional bowler tests with the objective of determining whether string averages can be used the same as free fall or whether a conversion can be created. - USBC will provide an update on the additional testing and potential for conversion in advance of the 2024-2025 season.
+- USBC will certify string pinsetters and string pin bowling as an independent category of equipment effective August 1, 2023, for the 2023-2024 season. - USBC has conducted additional bowler tests with the objective of determining whether string averages can be used the same as free fall or whether a conversion can be created. - Additional testing has presented sufficient evidence to conclude that there is no significant difference in scoring between the pinsetters used.